EOEPCA/deployment-guide/docs/quickstart/quickstart.md

 # Quick Start

+!!! note
     The deployment of the EOEPCA components and the supporting Kubernetes cluster is described in the sections [**Prepare Cluster**](../cluster/prerequisite-tooling.md) and [**Deploy EOEPCA Components**](../eoepca/persistence.md).
 These sections should be consulted for more detailed information.

 ## Scripted Deployment